 When termites are eating and tunnelling through a door or a window frame, they are creating moisture.
 This causes the wood to change its shape, thus making it more difficult to open and close the window/door.

 Subterranean species of termites are building such tubes for extra protection and moisture.
-They are made of mud and termite droppings and usually appear on basement and exterior walls, even in cupboards of your home termite can build mud leads or shelter tubes.
+They are made of mud and termite droppings and usually appear in basements, subfloors and exterior walls, even in cupboards of your home termite can build mud leads or shelter tubes.
 Luckily, they are easy to spot and you should take action as soon as you see them see.

 Termites mostly eat wood, but if needed, they can feed on just about anything that comes their way.
 This includes underground telephone wires, power wires and cables.

 If short circuits occur on a regular basis without any apparent reason, termites might be the ones to blame.
 Not only this, but subterranean termites might fill the sockets with mud for protecting themselves.

 Getting in contact with these wet sockets can be a hazard and can cause electrical shocks.

 While these tunnels are difficult to spot from the outside, you might randomly notice them in a piece of broken timber.
 There are now various types of technology available that can detect such tunnels (borescopes, microwaves, infrared detectors, X-rays), and we can definitely help you with that.

 Also known as frass, this can be a good detector of termite infestation, in particular, drywood termites.
 Unlike their subterranean relatives who are using their own faeces to build tunnels, the drywood termites are pushing them outside, through small holes.

 So if you notice black spots or a dark powdery substance around your home, it’s time for an inspection.

 As mentioned before, termites can feed on anything that comes in their path.
 This includes laminated floors, skirting boards, internal walls, wooden ceilings, beams, architraves and rafters.